OK, so Weebly support sucks, right?

 If you’re an eCommerce business, it just makes complete sense to finally take the leap and utilize all of WordPress’s benefits combined with WooCommerce.

-And, we think it’s extra important to go with specialized WordPress hosting.
+And, we think it’s extra important to go with managed WordPress hosting.